-As well as converting your Membership Rewards Gateway points to frequent flyer points with eight airlines, you can also direct them into the frequent guest programs of two hotel chains: Hilton Honors and Starwood Preferred Guest.
+As well as converting your Membership Rewards points to frequent flyer points with eight airlines, you can also direct them into the frequent guest programs of two hotel chains: Hilton Hhonors and Starwood Preferred Guest.

 And if you run out of travel options, you can always convert your points into gift cards at national retailers and cinema chains, or use them for online shopping at David Jones.
 All redemptions come with a Points + Pay option, if you don’t have quite enough points.
-You can even use points to pay your credit card account balance (1,000 points = $7 credit, making each point worth 0.7 cents, and the 100,000 points worth $700 if used in this way).
+You can even use points to pay your credit card account balance (from 8,000 points = $50 credit, making each point worth 0.625 cents).
+The 100,000 points worth $712 if used in this way.

 Two complimentary Amex lounge entries annually

 Everyone who travels for business will be familiar with the frustration of cooling their heels in uncomfortable surroundings in an airport terminal while they wait for their flight to be called, especially if the flight is delayed.
 If your travel takes you through Sydney International Airport a couple of times a year, you can now turn that delay into time that is either productive or relaxing at the American Express Lounge.

 Complimentary food and beverages, comfortable seating, free WiFi and dedicated areas for working and relaxing will make your trip less gruelling and allow you to make better use of your time.
 Accompanying children under 18 years of age are admitted free of charge, and you can pay for extra adult guests.

 Lounge entries cost $55 for holders of non-qualifying Amex cards, so this benefit is potentially worth $110 per year.

 Most premium credit cards come with complimentary travel insurance, but this Amex card goes one step further by offering additional free insurance that will be of real value to your business.
 It includes: